 If going out at night, call a taxi or take an UBER.
 Avoid standing by the bus stops or taking the subway when there's no one else around, as you could be putting yourself at risk.

-As of this writing (March 2021) Argentina is quite affordable for those bringing in high-value currencies, though it's more expensive than most other South American countries.
-If on a tight budget, expect to spend as little as US $22-30 per day, including hostel accommodation, cheap eats, and local public transport.
+In 2023, Argentina is quite affordable for those bringing in high-value currencies.
+If on a tight budget, expect to spend as little as US $20-25 per day, including hostel accommodation, cheap eats, and local public transport.

 Patagonia and some other areas favored by travelers – including coastal towns such as Mar Del Plata and Pinamar, or iconic Iguazu Falls – are pricier.
 These destinations are always in high demand, both among locals and international visitors.
 Travel in remote areas can also be more expensive, as the transport of supplies becomes more difficult.